 Our customers are at the heart of our business.
 They are our most important stakeholder group and include tenants, residents and other service users.
 We are committed to achieving customer service excellence in all that we do.
-In 2018, the extremely positive about the Association in general, he stated "ng homes were found to have a deep understanding of, and commitment to, Customer Service Excellence.
-The commitment was displayed from senior management levels through to operations and front-line staff."
-He added "Of note, is the strength of partnerships that the Association has entered into and the involvement in the social, physical and economic life of the communities served.
-The activities in which you are involved impact on the lives of local people.
-You have become a role model and catalyst for change, you are well known for your community involvement and development work in addition to your housing services."
+In December 2019 the Association achieved another successful review against the Customer Service Excellence Standard and the accreditation will be in place until December 2021.
+The Assessor was extremely positive about the Association in general, he stated "ng homes were found to have a deep understanding of, and commitment to, Customer Service Excellence.